DL777/Tales_from_the_Crypto/README.md

-# Tales_from_the_Crypto

-## Background

-There's been a lot of hype in the news lately about cryptocurrency, so we will take stock, so to speak, of the latest news headlines regarding Bitcoin and Ethereum to get a better feel for the current public sentiment around each coin.
+# Tales From the Crypto

-In this assignment, I apply natural language processing to understand the sentiment in the latest news articles featuring Bitcoin and Ethereum.
+In this project, I apply ***natural language processing*** techniques to understand the sentiment in the latest news articles featuring Bitcoin and Ethereum.
 I also apply fundamental NLP techniques to better understand the other factors involved with the coin prices such as common words and phrases and organizations and entities mentioned in the articles.

-The following tasks have been performed:
+In notebook is comprised of three parts:

-1. Sentiment Analysis
+1.	**Sentiment Analysis**

+Here I use the News API to pull the latest news articles for Bitcoin and Ethereum and create a DataFrame of sentiment scores for each coin.

-2. Natural Language Processing
+2.	**Natural Language Processing**

+In this section, I use NLTK and Python to tokenize the text in the news articles for for Bitcoin and Ethereum.
+I then analyse the NGrams and word frequency for each coin.
+And finally, I generate word clouds for each coin to summarize the news for each coin.

-3. Named Entity Recognition
+3.	**Named Entity Recognition**

+In this part, I build a named entity recognition model for both Bitcoin and Ethereum and then visualize the tags using SpaCy.